CSCD01/team_04-project/deliverable/4/unit_testing.md

     assert caplines6[1].get_marker()==0
 ```

 Lastly, we check the default case, when we do not specify the new `'symbol'` representation of the `inf` errorbar.
-In this case, we expect that there is no errorbar, as with current behaviour.
+In this case, we expect that there is no errorbar (in particular, that the `'symbol'` representation is not used), as with current behaviour.

 ```
     # Cases of default representation of inf, should display empty errorbar